The Herbarium Senckenbergianum

 We welcome research visits to the Herbarium Senckenbergianum Frankfurt/M. (FR).
 Please note that they are granted by appointment only.

-Please contact us: the Director of the Herbarium (Georg Zizka), the responsible curator (cryptogams: Christian Printzen / phanerogams: Stefan Dressler) and technical assistant (cryptogams: Sandra Wilwert / phanerogams: Rainer Döring) well in advance (preferably one week) and indicate
+Please contact us: the acting director of the Herbarium (Christian Printzen), the responsible curator (cryptogams: Christian Printzen / phanerogams: Stefan Dressler) and technical assistant (cryptogams: Sandra Wilwert / phanerogams: Rainer Döring) well in advance (preferably one week) and indicate

 - your name and institutional affiliation